-Saudi Arabian Airlines Saudi Airlines (Saudia) is the national airline within KSA and most of your internal flights and even incoming or departing flights are likely to be with this airline.
+Saudi Arabian Airlines Saudi Airlines (Saudia) is the national airline within KSA, and most of your internal flights, and even incoming or departing flights are likely to be with this airline.

 Saudi Arabia Embassy in the UK.
 Lots of links and details to help you with getting your Visa for Saudi Arabia.
 Use this website to find all of the entry and documentary requirements for your visas.

-Ministry of Foreign Affairs KSA (MOFA), links here will enable you to monitor the progress of your Saudi work visa or any other variation of Saudi Visa by using the reference number you will be given for your application.
+Ministry of Foreign Affairs KSA (MOFA), links here will enable you to monitor the progress of your Saudi work visa or any other variation of Saudi visa by using the reference number you will be given for your application.

-Saudi Government Links is a Saudi Government website.
-It has many links to other government sites which will help you with finding other information that you may require for your visit to Saudi Arabia.
+Saudi Government Links is a Saudi government website.
+It has many links to other government sites, which will help you with finding other information that you may require for your visit to Saudi Arabia.

-Saudi Arabian Embassy Washington is the main Saudi Embassy in the US, here you will find all the information required for your Saudi Visa.
+Saudi Arabian Embassy Washington is the main Saudi embassy in the US, here you will find all the information required for your Saudi Visa.

-British Embassy in Riyadh is the UK Embassy in Riyadh, very useful if you have questions about Saudi Arabia or need any help.
+British Embassy in Riyadh is the UK embassy in Riyadh; very useful if you have questions about Saudi Arabia or need any help.
 I have found them very helpful when I have needed advice, plus they hold events for us Brits in the country at which they serve BEER!

 US Embassy in Riyadh is a helpful link for those of you from the US should you be visiting the country.
-As with the UK embassy they have events and lots of advice for entering KSA.
+As with the UK embassy, they have events and lots of advice for entering KSA.

 Philippine Embassy in Riyadh, just to help those of you coming from the Philippines to work on a visa in Saudi Arabia.

-Arab News—Arab Newspaper
+Arab News.
+Newspaper in English.

 Hajj Travel Information.
 Information on pilgrimage to Mecca.